sameergupta14/ai-for-legal-assistance/readme.md

 # AI for Legal Assistance
 ___

-In order to test this, keep the directory heirarchy as :-
+In order to test this, keep the directory structure as :-
 * ai-for-legal-assistance
 * data
 	* test